 With constant reports of fraud in the news, companies are increasingly turning to independent auditors for additional assurance about their financial statements and internal control procedures, even though there is no external requirement for such assurance.
 Banks and investors are also requiring more companies to be audited.
-With these concerns and requirements, how do you evaluate and choose your current or potential auditor?
+With these concerns and requirements, how do you evaluate and choose a potential auditor?

 The first hurdle would be to examine the auditor’s independence.
 The auditor is required to be independent under guidelines established by the AICPA, in order for them to be objective and have professional skepticism.

-In order to avoid working with an inexperienced auditor, the Company should obtain several bids for the audit, check professional references, and research the auditor firm’s reputation within the industry.
-Contact an Anders advisor for more information on selecting the best fit for your company’s needs.All Insights
+In order to avoid working with an inexperienced auditor, the company should obtain several bids for the audit, check professional references, and research the auditor firm’s reputation within the industry.
+If you’re interested in learning about the audit process at Anders, view our Audit and Assurance services or submit an RFP.All Insights